linrunner/tlp-doc/installation/fedora.rst

 ---------------------------------------
 .. important::

-    Fedora 36 includes Linux kernel 5.17.
+    Fedora 36 released with Linux kernel 5.17.
 In combination with TLP 1.5 it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from model year 2011 onwards.
-    Therefore no external kernel modules are required with Fedora 36 or newer and you do not need to proceed any further here.
+Therefore the external kernel module `acpi_call` is no longer required with Fedora 36 or newer and you do not need to proceed any further here.

-    However, if you are running a Fedora version prior to 36 and want to use recalibration or your model is older, read on.
+    Continue reading if your ThinkPad model is from 2011 or older.

-Depending on your model and kernel version external kernel module(s) are required to provide battery charge thresholds and recalibration.
+ThinkPad models before 2011 (i.e. T410/X201 and older) require the external kernel module `tp_smapi` to provide battery charge thresholds and recalibration.
+For T420/X220 (model year 2011) only `tp_smapi` is not a hard requirement but they benefit by having :command:`tlp-stat -b` display the battery cycle count and other additional information.
+The output of :command:`tlp-stat -b` will recommend to install `tp_smapi` accordingly.

 The necessary packages are not available from the official Fedora repositories.
 Instead you need to add the `RPM Fusion` and `ThinkPad Extras` repositories: ::